 - Sea otters have a flattened mouth with 32 teeth arranged in the upper and lower jaws.
 Their dental formula is 188.8.131.52 / 184.108.40.206.
 They have rounded and flattened molar teeth suited for crushing food rather than cutting.
 Like seals, they have two pairs of lower incisors.

 - Sea otters have long whiskers around their mouth, which are highly sensitive and used to find prey in dark and murky waters.

-- The sea otter is a sexual dimorphic species and male individuals are usually bigger than females.
+- The sea otter is a sexually dimorphic species and male individuals are usually bigger than females.

 - The usual fur color of sea otters is deep-brown with patches of silver-gray color.

 - The range of coloration will be grayish or yellowish-brown to nearly black.